Services

 Russell Brand endorses EMDR

-Already a mental health and addictions advocate, Russel Brand shared his stage with Jameela Jamil to promote her experience of EMDR.
+Already a mental health advocate, Russel Brand shared his stage with Jameela Jamil to promote her experience of EMDR.

 Credit Lenny Monge Photo Works Media Alamy Stock Photo